vasantsaladi/codepath-Flix/README.md

 ### Notes
-Challenges with Coco Pods and Renaming files and resseting paths
+Challenges with Coco Pods and Renaming files and reseting paths